Science, Technology & Society

 NOTE: Degree requirements for incoming students may not reflect the actual degree requirements of current students.

-(this is a one credit course offered each semester that must be completed two times for a total of 2 credits prior to graduation) - ST310 Social Studies of Science and Technology
+(This is a 1-credit course offered each semester that must be completed two times for a total of 2 credits prior to graduation.) - ST 310 Social Studies of Science and Technology

-- 12 credit hours must be at the 300 level or above
+- At least 12 credit hours must be at the 300 level or above.

-- No more than three hours of independent study or internship credit can be used to satisfy this requirement.
+- No more than 3 hours of independent study and/or internship credit can be used to satisfy this requirement.

-- No more than one research methods course may count toward this requirement.
+- No more than one of the research methods courses may count toward this requirement.

 - Elective courses vary each semester.